-Good morning Chairman Carper, Ranking Member Coburn, and Members of the Committee.
+Good afternoon Chairman Udall, Ranking Member Johanns, and Members of the Committee.
 My name is Dan Tangherlini, and I am the Administrator of the U.S. General Services Administration (GSA).

 The challenges of technology procurement and delivery facing the government have been a focus for better management and oversight throughout this Administration.
 They present an opportunity to deliver better outcomes for the American people in a more efficient manner.
 Given the U.S. General Services Administration’s mission to deliver the best value in real estate, acquisition, and technology services to the government and the American people, we believe we are uniquely positioned to help make a difference in these efforts.
 Through better management of our own IT investments, as well as offerings GSA provides government-wide, GSA can support the Administration’s efforts to better manage IT and help to continue improving some of these longstanding challenges.

 Since my arrival at GSA, we have been focused on consolidating and streamlining major functions within the agency to eliminate redundancy, improve oversight, and increase accountability.
 Consistent with the Administration’s push to strengthen CIO authorities, GSA brought together all IT functions, budgets, and authorities from across the agency under an accountable, empowered GSA CIO, in line with the best practices followed by most modern organizations today.
 GSA has moved from 17 different regional and bureau CIOs to one enterprise CIO office.
 To improve management and accountability, GSA established the Investment Review Board co-chaired by the GSA CIO and Chief Financial Officer (CFO) with oversight and authority over all GSA IT spending.
 Prior to this consolidation, GSA’s business lines and often the regions had separate IT systems and budgets, providing limited visibility and oversight into proposed investments and creating significant redundancy and inefficiency.